Updated Jan 07, 2022 | Published Aug 12, 2021 • 9 min read

 Enrollment required for select benefits; terms and limitations apply.

 If you don’t have loyalty to any one airline, this Chase credit card would be a good choice.
-It’s more flexible than the United card, earning 2X miles per dollar on all travel, rather than with just one airline.
+It’s more flexible than the United card, earning 2X points per dollar on all other travel, rather than with just one airline.
 It also provides a 1:1 transfer rate to Chase’s travel partners (one of which is United) and a 25% redemption bonus for travel expenses through Chase Ultimate Rewards.
 The 1:1 transfer rate is good, and you may be able to find a per-point value even higher than 1 cent given the right deal.

 However, there aren’t any airline-specific benefits like in-flight discounts.
 But the United card doesn’t offer much in that respect either, so you wouldn’t be missing out on much by choosing the Sapphire Preferred over the United card.

 Online grocery purchases (excluding Target, Walmart, and wholesale clubs)

 2X Ultimate Rewards points per dollar for other Travel purchases

 1X Ultimate Rewards point per dollar on all other purchases

 60,000 bonus points after spending $4,000 on purchases in the first 3 months

 If you find a transfer deal where your miles are worth 2 cents or more, that would bump your cash back equivalent up to 6% or more for dining, 4% or more for travel, and 2% or more for everything else.

 10% annual point bonus: Get a 10% bonus on all points earned in the past year; awarded on your account anniversary.